ABOUT the 2024 FELLOWSHIPS

-The goal of the McKnight Community-Engaged Artist Fellowships program is to identify talented Minnesota community-engaged artists whose community engaged work is of exceptional artistic merit.
-The fellowship is limited to Community-Engaged Artists who are at a stage beyond emerging.
-Community-Engaged Artists, as defined for the purposes of this fellowship, are artists who use their artistic practice to engage relationship aimed at producing social transformation.
-And this intention drives choice and process throughout the conception, design, and implementation of their work.
+This fellowship is limited to Community-Engaged Artists who are at a stage beyond emerging.
+Community-Engaged Artists, as defined for the purposes of this fellowship, are artists who use their artistic practice to engage relationship aimed at producing social or cultural transformation.
+And this intention drives choice and process throughout the conception, design, stewardship, and implementation of their work.

-The fellowship program supports established artists by providing significant financial assistance, by creating opportunities to meet with local and national art professionals, by organizing a public discussion series, and by working with the fellows to pilot new creative initiatives.
+The fellowship program supports established mid-career artists by providing significant financial assistance, by creating opportunities to meet with local and national arts and cultural specialists, and by working with the fellows to engage in professional development or pilot new creative initiatives.

-The Pillsbury House Theatre-administered fellowship program uses an independent jury of arts professionals to competitively award two (2) fellowships.
-The fellowship runs for one year, *February 1, 2022– January 31, 2023, and includes:
+The Pillsbury House Theatre-administered fellowship program uses an independent jury of arts specialists to competitively award two (2) fellowships.
+The fellowship runs for one year, *June 1, 2024– May 31, 2025, and includes:

 - · $25,000 (unrestricted) Fellowship funding may be used to enhance any aspect of the artist’s life, such as overhead costs, the purchase of materials, travel, and other living expenses.
 Awards are subject to state and federal income tax guidelines.

-· Fellowship Discussion Series; Fellows will select a national expert in the field to be in dialogue with throughout the term of their fellowship, culminating in a public discussion about community engaged practice.
+- · Fellowship mentorship; Fellows will select a national expert in the field to be in dialogue with throughout the term of their fellowship.

-· (NEW) Access to national/international Artist Residency programs developed between McKnight and the Alliance of Artist Communities.
+- · Access to national/international Artist Residency programs developed between McKnight and the Artist Communities Alliance.